scholarsportal/Dataverse-Data-Explorer/README.md

 ng serve
 ```

+### Variable Selection Context

+When a user selects a variables, navigates to another group, and makes another selection, the app holds the selection information for both contexts in which the selection in made.
+In simple terms the user does not have to worry about losing their selection when they change groups.

 ![Data Curation Tool Launch Activity Diagram](https://github.com/scholarsportal/Dataverse-Data-Curation-Tool/blob/nana-dev/documentation/img/Init%20Sequence%20Diagram.jpg?raw=true 'Launch Activity Diagram')

 ![Update Component View Reference](https://github.com/scholarsportal/Dataverse-Data-Curation-Tool/blob/nana-dev/documentation/img/Update%20Component%20View.jpg?raw=true 'Update Component View Reference')